 So Private Relay won't let you see your US Netflix account when you're travelling in Europe, for instance.
 Sites may never know where you are, but they know the right region specifically so they can provide the correct geo-locked service.

 None of which would matter, except that sometimes you want to use a full VPN — and sometimes corporations require their staff to use one.
+Even after launch, it may take Apple and VPN providers time to make it possible for them to fully co-exist with ease.

 What's supposed to happen